JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

   }
   ```
   When down is true, that means that the transition is coming downward from the layer above.
 For example, the Laserscan's Laser system is below the shell, so moving from the shell to the Laser system would play the animation in the physicalProduct.parts[0] down section of the if statement.
 PhysicalProduct.justMovedToThisLayer is the highest layer and is dedicated to resetting the product to its original positions.

+  Any custom animations for removing specific parts should be placed in its own method in this file.
+When setting up PhysicalPart, simply select the animation for that part.

   See [UltrascanService.cs](Examples/UltrascanService.cs) for Reference.
 #### Adding a Product to the List
   After a Product has been configured and all of the scripts have bee added, save the game object as a prefab by dragging the game object to the project window.
 Then, in the Assets/Resources folder select the DataStore Object.
 Press the Plus in the Products drop down, provide the requested information, drag in the new prefab, and select whether or not it can be serviced or demoed.